Configure and set up your Xbox Wireless Headset:

 Press the dial on the exterior of the right earcup to change the headset volume.
 The volume may be changed by spinning either clockwise or counterclockwise: clockwise increases volume, and counterclockwise decreases volume.

 The balance between game and conversation audio may be changed by turning the slider on the exterior of the left earcup.
 The balance will be tipped in favor of game audio by turning forward and against the clock, and in favor of conversation audio by rotating backward and toward the clock.

-When you aren’t speaking, the Xbox Wireless Headset’s auto-mute feature automatically turns off the microphone.
+When you aren’t speaking, the How to Connect Razer Headset to Xbox Series X auto-mute feature automatically turns off the microphone.
 For further information, click the Headset options below.
 On the rear of the microphone, the attachment is where the headset’s mute button is positioned (on the bottom of the left earcup).
 The LED at the end of the microphone will turn off when it is muted.

 On the left earcup’s rear, directly over the power button, is where the headset’s power light/LED is placed.
 The condition of the headset is indicated by the various behaviors of the LED:

 - No light indicates that the headset is turned off Solid white light indicates that the headset is turned on while it is in use Solid white light indicates that the headset is charging and that the battery is completely charged